LunaQu4kez/CS307_23F_Project_Part2/docs/Report.md

   | mod 14 | 5    | 7    | 9    | 11   | 13   | 1    | 3      | **5** | **7** |
   | mod 15 | 2    | 4    | 6    | 8    | 10   | 12   | 14     | 1     | 3     |

-  From the two tables, we may find that the prime module 11 and 13 behaved well with no collision, but 12, 14 and 15 these non-prime module all occurs collision.
+  From the two tables, we may find that the prime modulo 11 and 13 behaved well with no collision, but 12, 14 and 15 these non-prime module all occurs collision.
 Although the test data there is very small, this pattern is actually very universal.

 **Through the discussion above, we can conclude that we would better choose a big prime number to be the module.**

-BUT, can there be a stronger conclusion about choosing modulus ?
+BUT, can there be a stronger conclusion about choosing modulos ?
 YES !
 From the two tables, we find if the result of mod retrieve all numbers in modulo set, then this is the best situation.

 Fortunately, we find some theorem about this.
 A concept called **primitive root** is below.
 $$